lukas-h/material-theme/_posts/2016-09-19-use-my-jekyll-theme.md

 If you want to use my website theme, follow the instructions and host it yourself.
 Easily setup as a Github page.
 To add pages (for example a portfolio, an extra about page, and so on), you need to link them to the `index.html` manually.
 Required to configure in this dimensions is a bit of html and jekyll know-how, read [the Jekyll docs](http://jekyllrb.com/docs/pages/).
 Other things are easy to edit and configure, even without much jekyll experience.

+## Hints
+Please use the branch *theme* of the repo, please not the *master* theme.
+If you want to use the *master* branch (for example, you simply fork the website), please remove/reedit the google analytics tracking ID from `_config.yml`.
+Please remove the CNAME or change the domain too.

 ## 1. Get the sources

 #### 1.1 Clone